alexbfree/react-product-catalog-demo/README.md

 This repository contains the code I have written for this coding task.
 There are two branches, with code at different levels, both are fully functional and can be code-inspected:

-- [`main` branch] : This version includes all the functionality except the discounts functionality, and is the preferred version for you to inspect the code.
+- [`main` branch](https://github.com/alexbfree/react-product-catalog-demo/tree/main) : This version includes all the functionality except the discounts functionality, and is the preferred version for you to inspect the code.
-- [`version-with-discounts` branch]: This version is a more advanced version which includes the discounts functionality, but remains unmerged because in my view it overcomplicates the code, and in a real scenario I would refactor and redesign this functionality before merging into main/production code, which time did not allow in this case.
+- [`version-with-discounts` branch](https://github.com/alexbfree/react-product-catalog-demo/tree/version-with-discounts): This version is a more advanced version which includes the discounts functionality, but remains unmerged because in my view it overcomplicates the code, and in a real scenario I would refactor and redesign this functionality before merging into main/production code, which time did not allow in this case.

 ## To inspect and use the simple version (preferred for code reading):